2022 NRL Women's season: Finals series

 The Grand Final was played on Sunday, 2 October 2022, between the winners of the two semi-finals, at Accor Stadium as curtain-raiser to the 2022 men's season grand final.

 Grand Final

 Team of the week

 At the conclusion of each round, the media department of the NRL announce a team of the week.
-Seventeen players are named.
+Seventeen players were named.

 Dream Team

-In the week between the Semi-finals and Grand Final, the Rugby League Players Association announced a Dream Team.
+In the week between the semi-finals and Grand Final, the Rugby League Players Association announced a Dream Team.
 The team was selected by the players, who each cast one vote for each position.

 Individual awards

 Dally M Medal Awards Night

 The following awards were presented at the Dally M Medal Awards ceremony in Sydney on the night of 28 September.